Citizenry/platform/docs/frequently-asked-questions.md

 php artisan datasource:incoming
 ```

 Run the datasource:incoming task manually in the platform API directory (as the example above).
 It should succeed and not show any errors.
 If there are errors, check the logs under storage/logs to review what looks wrong.
-If nothing else, this will help you contact the team through[ the Ushahidi gitter](http://gitter.im/ushahidi/Community) channel with details.
+If nothing else, this will help you contact the team through[ the StreetSignal gitter](http://gitter.im/streetsignal/Community) channel with details.

 If the incoming task worked, check if new posts are available.
 If they are, then this means that the problem is that the datasources work but are not being automatically fetched.
 Check that you have a crontab running periodically for your datasources and other tasks.